 Medical and Surgical

 Doctors, endocrinologists, psychologists, and other health care providers, surgeons, surgery information, how to apply for public funding for surgeries.
 Laser clinics, voice work, other medical needs.

-Information and forms to change the name and/or gender marker on your birth certificate, passport, drivers licence, and NZQA records
+Information and forms to change the name and/or gender marker on one’s birth certificate, passport, drivers licence, and other identity documents.

 Community and Support